Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 The second approach is establishing research data centers (RDC).
 RDC present an established operational approach to facilitate access to confidential microdata for research and/or statistical purposes.
 This approach is based on the theoretical framework of the "Five Safes" which was initially developed by Felix Ritchie at the UK Office of National Statistics in 2003 [@desaietal2016].
 The first dimension refers to safe projects.
 This dimension mainly refers to the whether the intended use of the data conforms with the use specified in legislations or regulations.
 For example, a legislation may specifically allow users to use the data only for independent scientific research.
 Safe people, the second dimension of the Five Saves framework, requires data users to be able to use the data in an appropriate way.
 A certain amount of technical skills or minimum educational levels may be required to access the data.
 In contrast, safe data refers to the potential to de-identifying individuals or entities in the data.
 Safe settings relate to the practical controls on how the data are accessed.
 Different channels may exist which in turn may depend on the de-identifcation risk.
 In practice, the lower the de-identifcation risk the more restrictive the setting will be.
 Lastly, safe output refers to the risk of de-identifcation in publications from confidential microdata.
 Strong input and output controls are in place to ensure that published findings comply with the privacy and confidentiality regulations
 [@hayden2012broken].

+**BOX**
+It is not easy to use the FSRDCs.
+Every stage of the research process is significantly more time-consuming than using public use data, and only the most persistent researchers are successful.
+In addition, most of the branches charge high fees for anyone unaffiliated with an institution sponsoring an FSRDC.
+Projects are approved only if they benefit the Census Bureau, which by itself makes most research topics ineligible.
+Prospective users must prepare detailed proposals, including the precise models they intend to run and the research outputs they hope to remove from the center, which are generally restricted to model coefficients and supporting statistics.
+Most descriptive statistics are prohibited.
+Researchers are not allowed to “browse” the data or change the outputs based on their results.
+Under census law, researchers must become (unpaid) Census Bureau employees to gain access to non-public data.
+To meet this requirement, once a project is approved researchers must obtain Special Sworn Status, which involves a level 2 security clearance and fingerprint search.
+Applicants must be U.S. citizens or U.S. residents for three years, so most international scholars are excluded.
+Researchers then undergo data stewardship training.
+If researchers wish to modify their original model specifications or outputs, they must submit a written request and wait for approval.
+When the research is complete, theresults must be cleared before publication by the Center for Disclosure Avoidance Research at the Census Bureau.
+Any deviations from the original proposal must be documented, justified, and approved.
+The FSRDCs were never intended as a substitute for public use microdata, and they cannot fulfill that role.
+Even if the number of seats in the centers could be multiplied several hundred-fold to accommodate the current number of users of public use data, substantial hurdles remain.
+Applying for access and gaining approval to use the FSRDC takes at least six months and usually more.
+Eligibility for using FSRDCs is limited to investigators (a) affiliated with an FSRDC (or with significant financial resources), (b) with sufficient time to wait for review and approvals, and (c) doing work deemed valuable by the Bureau. \cite{UnivTaskForceonDifferentialPrivacyforCensusData2019}
+**Box**

+There are other approaches that are becoming available.
+The Commission on Evidencebased Policy identified new technologies, such as remote access, cloud-based, virtual data facilities, as a promising approach to provide scalable secure access to microdata without the disadvantages of the bricks and mortar approached used by the FSRDC system.
+One such approach, the Administrative Data Research Facility has incorporated the "five safes" principles -  safe projects, safe people, safe settings, safe data, and safe outputs (https://en.wikipedia.org/wiki/Five_safes) - into its design.
+In addition to winning a Government Innovation Award \cite{GovernmentComputerNewsStaff2018}, it has been used to provide secure access to confidential data to over 450 government analysts and researchers in the past 3 years.\cite{kreuter2019}
 Non-Tabular data
 -------------------

-In addition to tabular data, a lot of new sources of data consist of text, audio, image, and video content.
+In addition to tabular data, many new sources of data consist of text, audio, image, and video content.
 The above approaches primarily deal with maintaining the privacy and confidentiality of entities in tabular data but it is equally important to do the same in non-tabular data.
 Medical records, sensitive crime records, notes and comments in administrative records, camera footage (from police body-cams or security cameras for example) are all examples of data that is being used for analysis and requires robust techniques to maintain the privacy and confidentiality of individuals.Although the techniques there are not as mature, there is some work in these areas:

 Text Anonymization: Typical approaches here range from simply removing Personally identifiable information (PII) through regular expressions and dictionaries [@Neamatullah2008] to machine learning based approaches that balance the confidentiality of the entities in the data and the utility of the text [@Cumby2011].